anilswm/engineering-portal/content/fullTextSearch.md

 ```
 #### Negations
-If you want to exclude the documents that contains a perticualar word than you can use negation serach.
+If you want to exclude the documents that contain a particular word then you can use negation search.
 For example if you want to search all documents that have the 'JavaScript' but not 'HTML5' or 'ECMAScript', you can do search like below example.

 **Example**
 ```